utrad-ical/circus-docs/docs/users/case-detail.md

 ### Changing Label Appearance

-You can change the color and the alpha (opacity) of a label by clicking the color box.
-You can change the color palette or the default alpha value in the [preference](./user-preference).
+You can change the color and the alpha (opacity) of a label by clicking the color box at the top of the series list.
+You can customize the color palette or the default alpha value in the [Preference](./user-preference) page.

 To temporarily hide a label, click the color box of the label.
 To temporarily hide _all_ labels, click the eye icon at the top of the series list.